RuinIv/FFLogsEasyCheck/README.md

 # Optional Settings
 #### Show Notification
-- Option for whether or not to show the notification in the corner of your screen.
+- Option for whether or not to show the notification in the corner of your screen when someone joins your party.
 Toggle this to disable notifications if you want to hide them without disabling the plugin.

 #### Auto Open Logs
 - Option for automatically opening a new party member's FFLogs profile in your browser without having to interact with anything.